 Son Isaac was born in March 1651 and was christened 25 March 1651 in Launceston, Cornwall, England.
 Young Isaac died a year later in June 1652 and was buried on 9 June 1652, in Launceston, Cornwall, England.

 The couple’s final child, Priscilla, was born in early 1652 and died four months later on 8 June 1652.

 The Hull Family remained in Cornwall for more than a decade, at which time Joseph Hull was ejected from the parish.
 In 1660, the Hull Family returned to the Colonies, briefly staying in Oyster River, New Hampshire, before returning to the Isles of Shoals in 1663.

 From the book, Religion at the Isles of Shoals: Anglicans, Puritans, Missionaries, UUs (Unitarian Universalists) and UCCs (United Church of Christ), by Lois Williams, pg.
 17:

 The Reverend Joseph Hull moved to the islands in 1663 to follow the Reverend Brock.
 Hull died in 1665 without receiving his expected payment of twenty pounds from the Sholaers…Reverend Hull [is credited] with trying to find common ground with both Anglicans and Puritans, and the Shoalers seem to have welcomed his more tolerant approach.

 Joseph Hull remained as minister of the Isles of Shoals, where he continue his ministry until his death on 19 November 1665.
-His estate was valued at 52 pounds, five shillings and, five pence.
-A learned man, his library was valued at ten pounds.
+His estate was valued at 52 pounds, five shillings, and five pence.
+A learned man, his library alone was valued at ten pounds.
 Upon his death, Joseph Hull was owed 20 pounds from the Isles of Shoals for his ministry.